 The downside to a partial thyroidectomy is that if the cancer returns, a second surgery on the thyroid gland will be needed.

 Small amounts of thyroid tissue are sometimes left over after the initial thyroid surgery.
 This is done to protect your parathyroid glands as well as the nerve that controls your voice box (the laryngeal nerve).
 Radioactive iodine ablation is used to eliminate this remaining healthy thyroid tissue.

 Radiation therapy kills cancer cells and keeps them from growing.
 Current methods allow doctors to precisely target cancer cells for radiation treatment.
 As a result, we are able to deliver the maximum amount of radiation without damaging healthy cells.
 Radioactive iodine is taken by mouth or injected into the body and absorbed by the thyroid tissue.
 Because thyroid tissue is the only thing that takes up iodine, only thyroid cancer cells and thyroid tissue are destroyed.

 Nonsurgical Treatment Options

-Anti-cancer drugs are taken by mouth or injected, and reach cancer cells through the bloodstream.
+Chemotherapy: During chemotherapy, anti-cancer drugs are taken by mouth or injected, and reach cancer cells through the bloodstream.
 Chemotherapy is sometimes combined with external beam radiation therapy to treat anaplastic thyroid cancer.

-A unique type of chemotherapy, targeted therapy drugs identify the programming of cancer cells that make them different than normal cells.
+Targeted Therapy: A unique type of chemotherapy, targeted therapy drugs identify the programming of cancer cells that make them different than normal cells.
 Targeted therapy helps prevent cancer recurrence and also keeps the cancer from spreading.
 It is often used in conjunction with other cancer treatments.